|Vehicle Dynamics for Passenger Cars and Light Trucks|

 Attendees will receive the Bosch Automotive Handbook and The Automotive Chassis: Engineering Principles by Reimpell, Stoll and Betzler.

 This course has been approved by the Accreditation Commission for Traffic Accident Reconstruction (ACTAR) for 18 Continuing Education Units (CEUs).
-Upon completion of this seminar, accredited reconstructionists should contact ACTAR, 800-809-3818, to request CEUs.
-As an ACTAR approved course, the fee for CEUs is reduced to $5.00.
+Upon completion of this seminar, accredited reconstructionists should mail a copy of their course certificate and the $5 student CEU fee to ACTAR, PO Box 1493, North Platte, NE 69103.